Daniella Cicarelli: Career

 In January 2001, Cicarelli became nationally known in Brazil when she starred in a Pepsi commercial.
 She then played the character Larissa in the soap opera As Filhas da Mãe, by Silvio de Abreu, as a pair of actor Reynaldo Gianecchini.

-Controversies
+She became the host of Beija Sapo, a blind-date variety show on MTV Brasil.

 YouTube controversy

 In September 2006, a video of Cicarelli having sex with her boyfriend on a beach in Tarifa, Spain was shot by paparazzo Miguel Temprano and broadcast on the TV show Dolce Vita on the Spanish station Telecinco.
-The video was spread around the internet, with Cicarelli being granted legal injunctions against YouTube and other websites, leading to several Brazilian ISPs blocking YouTube.
+The video spread around the internet.
+Cicarelli sued, and was granted legal injunctions against YouTube and other websites, leading to several Brazilian ISPs blocking YouTube.
 In January 2007 after a legal decision, YouTube was blocked in Brazil for two days, resulting in 5.7 million users being blocked.
-This decision was criticized by internet watch groups for being an extremely selfish act.
-This happened when Cicarelli worked as a host on MTV Brasil, leading to nearly 80,000 emails protesting against the blockade and her legal actions.
-Some people even went to the building of the TV station to protest.
+This decision was criticized by internet watch groups for being a controversial act that affected millions of users.
+This happened when Cicarelli worked as a host on MTV Brasil, leading to nearly 80,000 emails protesting the decision.
+Some individuals also protested outside the TV station.

-In 2007, YouTube won the case, based on that there is no expectation of privacy on a public beach.
-Cicarelli appealed and in 2008 the Supreme Court of the state of São Paulo changed the decision, on grounds of lack of public interest and invasion of privacy.
-The lawsuit was finally determined in 2015, when Cicarelli and her boyfriend in the video were each awarded damages of R$250,000 (US$64,000) from Google by the Superior Court of Justice of Brazil.
+In 2007, YouTube won the case, on the basis that there is no expectation of privacy on a public beach.
+Cicarelli appealed and in 2008 the Supreme Court of the state of São Paulo reversed the decision, ruling that the video violated privacy and lacked public interest.
+The lawsuit was finally decided in 2015, when Cicarelli and her boyfriend in the video were each awarded damages of R$250,000 (US$64,000) from Google by the Superior Court of Justice of Brazil.
 YouTube remains active in Brazil.